modesty/pdf2json/readme.md

             node pdf2json.js -f [input directory or pdf file]

-When -f is a PDF file, it'll be converted to JSON file with the same name and saved in the same directory.
+When -f is a PDF file, it'll be converted to json file with the same name and saved in the same directory.
 If -f is a directory, it'll scan all ".pdf" files within the specified directory to transcode them one by one.

 Optionally, you can specify the output directory: -o: